 Ronja Abel, Communications Director, Department of Commerce, 841-2557

-HELENA – Governor Steve Bullock and Montana Department of Commerce Director Meg O’Leary announced the award of $176,376 to Mineral County to assist Superior-based business Superior Meats with business growth and expansion plans.
-The funds are being made available through the Community Development Block Grant – Economic Development Program (CDBG-ED).
+HELENA – Governor Steve Bullock and Montana Department of Commerce Director Meg O’Leary announced a total of $84,000 in grant funding to nine Native American business owners to help grow and expand their business operations.
+The funds are being made available through the Montana Indian Equity Fund Program (IEF).

 “Native-owned businesses and our tribal communities play a crucial role in the strength and vitality of Main Streets throughout Montana,” said Governor Bullock.
 “These grants help support the entrepreneurial activities taking place at Native-owned businesses across Montana.”

 Equity Funds are grants designed to assist current or new Native American business owners start or expand their businesses.
 The funds are available only to enrolled members of Montana’s federally recognized Tribes and to enrolled members of the Little Shell Chippewa Tribe.
 Because of the fund’s ability to offer these grants to be used by the recipient for building business assets, the fund is able to play a unique role in assisting in the growth of Native American small business.